Hainguyendangduc/BookRecommendation/README.md

 Before you continue, ensure you meet the following requirements:

-* You have installed Python and some libralies in Python such as Pandas
+* You have installed Python, some libralies in Python such as Pandas and Streamlit
 * You have a basic understanding of streamlit.

 How to install